rafalwizen/workers/README.md

 # Workers
->Application made to add employees to database and (in final version) to add work time
+>Application made to add employees to database and to add working times.

+>login: admin

+>password: admin1

 ## Table of contents
 * [General info](#general-info)